A memoir of exile and rebellion—

 I could never obey.

-There I learned about America and her emancipation
+There I learned about America’s emancipation and

-and civil rights movements—how African Americans
+civil rights—how African Americans risked

-but to call this country—home.
+the right to call this country home.

 I didn’t see Slavic people in the history books.

-But that didn’t matter because I learned—
+But that didn’t matter because I learned that when

-she will win—we will win.
+she will win.

-And after school every day, I came home to a Soviet
+And after school every day, I came home to a

-obey God—and survive.
+God—and survive.

 Little by little, the worlds clashed—and over time,

-came to treat each other as unwitting enemies.
+they came to treat each other as unwitting enemies.

 How could I make sense of this?